ibm-apiconnect/cli/README.md

 #### Drafts

-We encourage developers to co-locate their APIs and applications together in their local source code control systems to support the typical design time iterative lifecycle activities like commits, branching, merges, continuous integration, et al.  We believe the developer toolkit provides the bridge from the developer's environment and the API Connect runtime services.
+We encourage developers to co-locate their APIs and applications in their local source code control systems to support the typical design time iterative lifecycle activities like commits, branching, merges, continuous integration, et al.  We believe the developer toolkit provides the bridge from the developer's environment and the API Connect runtime services.

-That said, API Connect does provide an online development sandbox environment named **Drafts** where API and product definitions can be developed.
-The toolkit provides the `apic drafts` command to enable synchronization of product and API artifacts from the developer's local source code control systems to Drafts as required.
+That said, API Connect does provide an online development sandbox capability named **Drafts** where API and product definitions can be defined.
+The toolkit provides the `apic drafts` command set to enable synchronization of product and API artifacts between the developer's local source code control systems and drafts.

-Similar to the `products` and `apis` commands `drafts` can be used to push, pull, and clone artifacts as follows:
+Similar to the `products` and `apis` command sets, `drafts` can be used to push, pull, and clone artifacts as follows:

 ```
 apic config:set catalog=apic-catalog://mgmnthost.com/orgs/climbon/catalogs/sb    # set the default catalog